Resampling (statistics): Jackknife cross-validation

 The jackknife, like the original bootstrap, is dependent on the independence of the data.
 Extensions of the jackknife to allow for dependence in the data have been proposed.

-Another extension is the delete-a-group method used in association with Poisson sampling.
+One such extension is the delete-a-group method used in association with Poisson sampling.

-Jackknife is equivalent to the random (subsampling) leave-one-out cross-validation, it only differs in the goal.

 Comparison of bootstrap and jackknife

 Both methods, the bootstrap and the jackknife, estimate the variability of a statistic from the variability of that statistic between subsamples, rather than from parametric assumptions.
 For the more general jackknife, the delete-m observations jackknife, the bootstrap can be seen as a random approximation of it.
 Both yield similar numerical results, which is why each can be seen as approximation to the other.
 Although there are huge theoretical differences in their mathematical insights, the main practical difference for statistics users is that the bootstrap gives different results when repeated on the same data, whereas the jackknife gives exactly the same result each time.
 Because of this, the jackknife is popular when the estimates need to be verified several times before publishing (e.g., official statistics agencies).
 On the other hand, when this verification feature is not crucial and it is of interest not to have a number but just an idea of its distribution, the bootstrap is preferred (e.g., studies in physics, economics, biological sciences).

 Whether to use the bootstrap or the jackknife may depend more on operational aspects than on statistical concerns of a survey.
 The jackknife, originally used for bias reduction, is more of a specialized method and only estimates the variance of the point estimator.
 This can be enough for basic statistical inference (e.g., hypothesis testing, confidence intervals).
 The bootstrap, on the other hand, first estimates the whole distribution (of the point estimator) and then computes the variance from that.
 While powerful and easy, this can become highly computationally intensive.